cmse822/cmse822.github.io/index.md

 ### Project

-In the latter part of the course, you will complete a longer project in which you will develop and test a highly-parallel code using an algorithm of your choice.
-You will decide on a topic in consultation with the instructor.
-You will be required to submit a two-page (including references) project proposal arguing the case for your project topic and citing relevant references.
-Finally, you will write, in a professional style, a report on your work.
-Project reports will be due following the final class meeting by 5 pm.
-Project reports will be "peer-reviewed."
-You will be expected to review up to three of your classmates reports, following a detailed rubric that will be made available on the course website.

-No plagerism!
+In the latter part of the course, you will complete a [longer project](projects.md) in which you will develop and test a highly-parallel code.
+You will choose a project from the list that will be available on the course [projects page](projects.md).
+At the culmination of the project, you will prepare and present a poster on your work during the final class meeting of the semester.
+Your posters will be peer-reviewed by your classmates.
+You will also write, in a professional style, a report on your work.

 ### Final exam

 The final will be an in-class written exam covering the entire range of topics discussed in the course.
-The final is scheduled for Friday, December 16, 7:45 am to 9:45 am, in 222 Erickson.
+The final is scheduled for Thursday, December 13, 10 am to 12 pm, in 1230 EGR.

 ### CMSE Subject Exam in Parallel Computing

+This course is one of the subject exam courses for the PhD in CMSE.
+For those of you requiring the subject exam, your score will be determined by _both_ your score on the written final _and_ on the final project.

 ### Grading policy